 And start with a small group.
 Start using 1Password with a small group of people so it’s easy to course-correct if you need to reorganize the account.
 You can also hone the deployment process before you roll out 1Password company-wide.
 It might make sense to start with your IT or security team.
 And if you have 1Password fans on your team already, it may be a good idea to include them.

 Provision with your identity provider.
 If you use an identity provider, the 1Password SCIM bridge is the way to go.
-You can connect 1Password to Azure Active Directory, Okta, or OneLogin to provision and deprovision users automatically, as well as adding and removing them from groups.
+You can connect 1Password to Azure Active Directory, Okta, or OneLogin to provision and deprovision users automatically, as well as add and remove them from groups.

 Use a sign-up link.
 A sign-up link is another great way to get your team using 1Password quickly.
 You can share your sign-up link in a group chat, share it in the #announcements channel of your team communication app, or email it to everyone you want to invite.